cgregurich/SoftwareRasterizer/thoughts.md

-WILO: 10/7
-Implementing filling a triangle so I can manually draw a 3D cube, for example.
-And just remembered that I could refer to TinyRenderer for ideas of what to do next!
-Haha

 Other next steps:
 * Barycentric coordinates for interpolating colors in a triangle (add color data to vertices?)
 * Dig more into the math & intuition behind the implementation of filling the triangles.
 Why do you need to subtract vectors to get the vector from A to B, why cross product, what is a cross product, what does it mean geometrically, etc.?